Cyberguru-eng/Shooting-Star/README.md

-# Shooting-Star
+# Night Sky Cargo Module
-A mod that brings the shooting star service module from the dream chaser craft into ksp
+A mod that brings a new service module for the HL-20 craft into kerbal space program